-We often get questions from well-meaning manufacturers and distributors about Facebook.
-They hear a lot of buzz about B2B social media marketing, and assume that their business absolutely has to have a Facebook page to be competitive.
+We often get questions from well-meaning manufacturers, distributors, and B2B service providers about Facebook.
+They hear a lot of buzz about B2B social media marketing, and assume that their business absolutely has to have a Facebook Business Page to be competitive.

 While social media marketing can play a big part in a B2B online marketing strategy, it isn’t an online marketing strategy in and of itself.
-And while a Facebook page can be a part of your social media marketing efforts, it’s rarely that simple.
+And, while a Facebook Business Page can be a part of your social media marketing efforts, it’s rarely that simple.

-While all businesses are unique and some have different social marketing needs than others, here is a quick three question quiz that can help you determine the answer to that nagging question: “Does My Business Need a Facebook page?”
+While all businesses are unique and some have different social marketing needs than others, here is a quick three question quiz that can help you determine the answer to that nagging question: “does my B2B company need a Facebook Business Page?”

 A. We’re on target, but still making improvements.
 I think we’re ready to do more.

-B. We have a website and do some stuff like email blasts, but that’s about it.
+B. We have a website and do some marketing initiatives like email blasts, but that’s about it.

 C. Strategy?
 What strategy?
 I’m not even happy with our current website.